 If you have any questions or concerns before buying, just send us an email.

 The DevOp is 100% guaranteed.
-The refund policy is simple: if you buy the DevOp and feel like it was misrepresented, that it didn’t assuage your fears of data loss, or that it didn’t help you secure your Internet Cloud Dingus, then just send us an email asking for a refund.
-We’ll refund your money ASAP, no B.S.
+The refund policy is simple: if you buy the DevOp and feel like it was misrepresented, then just send us an email within 60 days asking for a refund.
+We’ll refund your money immediately, no B.S.

 “By the way, this stuff is awesome.
 I love it.” — Alexis Gallagher